 How Insurance AI Chatbots Are Improving Customer Experience

 In 2016, AI Jim (Lemonade’s AI chatbot) set a world record for the fastest processing of an insurance claim - just under 3 seconds and with zero paperwork.
 By 2022, the global insurance chatbot industry generated an astounding $467.4 million.
-Insurance AI chatbots are an important part of the growing demand for automation in the industry.
+Conversational AI in Insurance is an important part of the growing demand for automation.
 In 2023, a Salesforce survey showed that 23% of customer service companies were already using conversational AI.
-However, the big boom in generative AI in this last year has created greater interest.
-Will it see more adoption of insurance AI chatbots?
+However, the big boom in generative AI this last year has created greater interest in the transforming powers of large language models (LLM).
+Will this increased awareness lead to a greater adoption of insurance AI chatbots?

 Here are a few market trends in the AI chatbot market: